AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 +++++++++++++++++++++++

 Early binding functions use the ``@early`` decorator.
 They are evaluated at *build time*, hence the 'early' in 'early binding'.
+By build time, we mean that they are evaluated before the resolve has happened and before the :ref:`build environment <the-build-environment>` is constructed.
+Therefore it's important to note a few important behaviors of early bound functions:

+- The :attr:`this` object only exposes package attributes and nothing else when used inside an early bound function.
+- No Rez-set :ref:`environment variables <environment-variables>` can be accessed inside an early bound function.

 Any package attribute can be implemented as an early binding function.
 Here is an example of an :attr:`authors` attribute that is automatically set to the contributors of the package's git project:

 .. code-block:: python